MicrosoftDocs/SupportArticles-docs/Teams/meetings/fix-choppy-video.md

 By default, the frame rate for screen sharing in Teams is set to the low motion option.
 This is because commonly shared content, such as an Excel worksheet or Word document, is static.
 The low motion setting ensures that attendees see the highest possible resolution of the shared content.

 Typically, Teams detects when higher motion content, such as a full-screen video, is shared, and it automatically increases the frame rate.
-However, there are situationsn which this doesn't occur.
+However, there are situations in which this doesn't occur.

 ## Resolution